Board of Review

 - Appeal a classification change if applicable, or

 All March Board of Review appeals must be made in person at the Assessing Office, 26000 Evergreen Road, Southfield, MI 48037-2055.
-To be fair to property owners and to the Board Members, the Assessor's Office will review with you your property information as assessed for accuracy so that any discrepancies can be addressed or corrected before any appeal is necessary.
-The MBOR will meet at City Hall as outlined in your Assessment Change Notice, Dates and times are as follows:
+To be fair to property owners and the Board Members, the Assessor's Office will review your property information as assessed for accuracy so that any discrepancies can be addressed or corrected before any appeal is necessary.
+The MBOR will meet at City Hall as outlined in your Assessment Change Notice.
+Dates and times are as follows:

 Property owners unable to appear before the Board in person may submit a completed and signed "Petition to Board of Review" (Form 618 L-4035) along with evidence supporting their position.
 The form must be mailed to the Southfield Assessor's Office at 26000 Evergreen Road, P.O.
 Box 2055, Southfield, Michigan 48037-2055.
-It is highly recommended that the petition be hand delivered, which must be received in the Assessor’s Office by 4:00 p.m. on Thursday, March 6, 2025.
+It is highly recommended that the petition be hand-delivered and must be received in the Assessor’s Office by 4:00 p.m. on Thursday, March 5, 2026.
 Any documentation that supports your opinion of value must also be attached.
 Please remember that the March Board of Review is an appeal process to review property values, not tax bills.
 The Board of Review has no jurisdiction over the millage rates multiplied against taxable values to calculate a property’s tax bill.
-Appeals are for the 2025 tax year only.
+Appeals are for the 2026 Assessment year only.

 **If you need to consult sales studies for supporting documentation, see the reports at the bottom of the page.